Tūnui-ā-rangi

-In Māori tradition, Tūnui-ā-rangi was one of the great ocean-going, voyaging canoes (or waka) that was used in the migrations that settled Aotearoa (New Zealand).
+In Māori tradition, Tūnui-ā-rangi was one of the great ocean-going, voyaging canoes (or waka) that was used in the migrations that settled New Zealand.
 The waka is linked to the Ngāi Tāhuhu iwi of the Auckland and Northland regions.

-The Tūnui-ā-rangi is said to have landed at Motu Kōkako (Piercy Island) in the Bay of Islands.
+Tūnui-ā-rangi is said to have landed at Piercy Island in the Bay of Islands.
 It then traveled south to Ngunguru and Whangārei.